Vaticinator/Unity-Item-Interaction/README.md

 # Item Interaction Component for Unity
 Component for basics interactions and very simple game logic.

-Just drag-and-drop this component to the object with any kind of collider (isTrigger checkbox has to be selected) and you can choose the interaction type from the list.
+**usage:** Open your Unity Project.
+Paste `ItemInteraction.cs` file anywhere to your Project window.
+Now you can use `ItemInteraction` component in any game object with any kind of collider (isTrigger checkbox has to be selected).

 ![Basic Example](illustrations/basic.png)